Skip to main content

 Use the Heptabase CLI to append a one-line note to today's journal entry to confirm writes are working.
 Keep it short and easy to spot, like "Tested the Heptabase CLI".

-Once this context is in the conversation, later requests — "create a journal entry about today's meeting", "find all notes tagged book-notes and draft a summary" — will land much more reliably, because the agent already knows the surface area.
+Once this context is in the conversation, later requests — "create a journal entry about today's meeting", "find all notes tagged book-notes and draft a summary", "add my latest meeting note to the Q2 planning whiteboard", "fill in the Author and Price for each book I've added this week" — will land much more reliably, because the agent already knows the surface area.

 How is the CLI different from the MCP integration?